Addressing some common objections to generalized noncontextuality: Other common objections

 In short: whether or not a scenario is deemed noncontextual does not rest merely on the bare statistics, but also on the operational identities holding among the processes which generated those statistics.
 A classical computer simulation of an experiment fails to reproduce the operational identities that hold in the experiment, and so does not constitute a good classical explanation of the experimental statistics because it has failed to achieve a good explanation of the operational identities that are observed in the experiment.

 This is best illustrated by a simple example (which was constructed in collaboration with Ana Bel\'en Sainz, Elie Wolfe, and Ravi Kunjwal).
+Consider an experiment with two binary inputs, the setting variables $X$ and $Y$, and two binary outputs, the outcome variables $A$ and $B$.
+Suppose the correlations between $A$ and $B$ conditioned on $X$ and $Y$, denoted $P(AB|XY)$, achieve the maximum possible violation of a CHSH inequality.
+That is, suppose that

+where we have used the shorthand notation $[ab] := \delta_{A,a}\delta_{B,b}$.
+This is easily recognizable as the input-output correlation associated to a Popescu-Rohrlich box~\cite{Popescu1994}.

-Consider a thought experiment involving a Bell scenario, i.e., space-like separated measurements on a bipartite state.
-Suppose the correlations between the outcome variables $A$ and $B$ conditioned on the setting variables $X$ and $Y$, denoted $P(AB|XY)$, achieve the maximum possible violation of a CHSH inequality (often termed the Popescu-Rohrlich correlations~\cite{Popescu1994}).
-In this case, one can conclude that they are nonclassical, in the sense that they cannot be explained by a locally causal ontological model.
-If one supposes that the measurements are {\em not } space-like separated, the experiment can be conceptualized as being of the prepare-measure form, as depicted in Fig.~\ref{twoways}(a).
-It is well-known that finding the Popescu-Rohrlich correlations in such a scenario witnesses the failure of a noncontextual ontological model.
+Now suppose that the experiment yielding these correlations is a bipartite Bell scenario, i.e., using measurements on a bipartite state.
+If the outcome at one wing is space-like from the mechanism choosing the value os the setting variable at the opposite wing, then observing the correlations in Eq.~\eqref{PRboxcorrs} implies that the experiment cannot be explained by a locally causal ontological model.
+Even if the measurements are not space-like separated, so that the experiment can be conceptualized as being of the prepare-measure variety, as depicted in Fig.~\ref{twoways}(a), then observing the correlations in Eq.~\eqref{PRboxcorrs} implies that the experiment cannot be explained by a noncontextual ontological model.
+In either of these scenarios, the correlations witness the impossibility of a certain type of classical explanation.